 By Matthew Onah

-Four of the 156 persons arrested are also believed to be top unit commanders of the sect involved in the recent bombings of telecommunications facilities in the North-east about three weeks ago.
+Also arrested were 156 persons, four are believed to be top unit commanders of the sect involved in the recent bombings of MTN, GLOBACOM and AIRTELL communications base station masts a couple of weeks ago.

-The security operatives also rescued five women and six children from a house suspected to have been used by Boko Haram as its main ammunition dump.
+The security operatives also rescued five women and six children in the house which was been used as their main ammunitions dump.

-Conducting reporters round the enclave, the Brigade Commander, 23rd Armoured Brigade, Brig.-Gen. John Nwoaga, accompanied by the state Police Commissioner, Mr. P. C. Okeke, and the Director of the State Security Services (SSS), Mr. Olugbenga Jayeoba, said the kingpin was shot by soldiers, while resisting arrest.
+Conducting pressmen round the enclave, Monday, the Brigade commander of 23rd Armoured Brigade, Brig.
+Gen. John Nwoaga, accompanied by the police commissioner and the director of state security services, said the kingpin, was shot in a firefight with his men, while resisting arrest.

-He said that over 300 improvised explosive devices already primed for detonation, 25 assorted brands of rifles, mostly brand new AK 47, submachine guns and over 2,000 daggers, swords, bows and poisoned arrows, were recovered from the hideout.
+He said over 300 improvised explosive devices already primed,25 assorted brands of rifles, mostly brand new AK 47 submachine guns were recovered.
+Other items recovered were over 2000 daggers, swords, bows and poisoned arrows.

-Also recovered was a huge quantity of bomb making devices, which was stored in a large compound situated at Shagari Low Cost Housing, Mubi.
+Also recovered were a huge quantity of bomb making devices which was stored at the large compound situated at Shagari Low Cost Housing, Mubi.

-Nwoaga said security agents were compelled to impose a 24-hour security cordon on Mubi for the last two days before they could track down the sect members.
+He stated that security was compelled to impose a 24 hour security cordon around the town for the last two days before they could track down the sect members.

-He appealed to traditional rulers and community leaders to advise their people to keep the peace and report suspicious persons to the security agencies, stressing that bomb explosions do not discriminate along tribal or religious line.
+Nwoaga appealed to the traditional rulers and community leaders to advise their people to keep peace and report suspicious persons to the security agencies.